 Imagine a wildly popular band with a wildly popular lead singer, and at the peak of their wild popularity, the singer dies of a drug overdose.
 The singer was so integral to the band’s sound, so irreplaceable to fans, that a fruitless replacement search by the remaining band members was eventually abandoned and the band members simply moved past their rock star life style, sadly accepting that that life was behind them.

-Now imagine that a couple of the members (now studio producers), a full decade after the demise of their beloved band,
+Now imagine that a couple of the members (now studio producers), a full decade after the demise of their beloved band, discover in the studio a new singer who shockingly embodies the charisma and energy of their old singer.

 Now imagine you’re that singer.